 Despite the cease-fire agreement, Kashmir remained a bone of contention between the two countries.
 Another war broke out in 1965 which was once again started by Pakistan.
 This time, however, India reacted in kind.
 After being invaded by Pakistan, India invaded Pakistan and almost took Lahore, which was its largest city at the time.
 The Pakistani land that India captured was real estate.
 Pakistan, on the other hand, managed to capture India’s land which was mostly desert (in India’s province of Rajasthan).
 As a result of the war, the Tashkent Agreement was signed in 1966 in Tashkent, USSR (Now in Uzbekistan).

 In 1984, the conflict flared up again.
 Due to the Afgan war taking place in the 1980s, India took control of the Siachin Glacier along the LoC to disallow Pakistan to be in a favourable position.
 Operation Meghdoot (1984) was conducted for the takeover.
 This heightened the tensions between the two countries.
-In June 1987, another operation named Operation Rajiv was conducted with the intention of capturing a high point along the Actual Ground Position Line (AGPL) on the Siachen Glacier.
+In June 1987, another operation named Operation Rajiv was conducted to capture a high point along the Actual Ground Position Line (AGPL) on the Siachen Glacier.

 The last major flare took place in 1999.
 The fighting began when Pakistani troops, posing as Kashmiri militants, infiltrated key locations on the Indian side of the Line of Control.
 Most of the sites on the Indian side of the LoC were retaken by the Indian Army, which was later assisted by the Indian Air Force.
-The Kargil War was not a full fleged war since by 1998, both India and Pakistan had become Nuclear armed countries.
+The Kargil War was not a full-fledged war since by 1998, both India and Pakistan had become Nuclear-armed countries.

 Difference between LAC and LoC

 The LoC is often confused with the LAC; however, both are different.
 LoC full form is Line of Control whereas LAC full form is Line of Actual Control.
-LAC is a cease-fire line separating Indian Union Territory of Ladakh and Chinese controlled Aksai Chin.
-The line can be traced back to the Sino-Indian War of 1962, in which China occupied parts of the then Indian province of Jammu and Kashmir.
+LAC is a cease-fire line separating the Indian Union Territory of Ladakh and Chinese-controlled Aksai Chin.
+The line can be traced back to the Sino-Indian War of 1962, in which China occupied parts of the then-Indian province of Jammu and Kashmir.

 Following the Sino-Indian War in 1962, the term “line of real control” initially only applied to the boundary in the western sector.
 However, by the 1990s, it had expanded to include the whole de facto border.